mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 # The CONNECT-IP method {#connect-ip-method}

-This document defines a new HTTP {{!I-D.ietf-httpbis-semantics}} method CONNECT-IP to convert streams into tunnels or initialise HTTP datagram flows
-{{!I-D.ietf-masque-h3-datagram}} to a forwarding proxy.
+This document defines a new HTTP {{!I-D.ietf-httpbis-semantics}}
+method CONNECT-IP to convert streams into tunnels or initialise HTTP datagram flows {{!I-D.ietf-masque-h3-datagram}} to a forwarding proxy.
 Each stream can be used separately to establish forwarding to potentially different remote hosts.
 Unlike the HTTP CONNECT method, CONNECT-IP does not request the proxy to establish a TCP connection to the remote target host.
-Instead the tunnel payload will be forwarded right on top of the IP layer, meaning the forwarding proxy has to identify messages boundaries to each message before forwarding (see section {{server}}).
+Instead the tunnel payload will be forwarded as individual IP packets (tunnel mode) or right on top of the IP layer (flow forwarding), meaning the proxy has to identify messages boundaries to each message before forwarding (see section
+{{server}}).

 This document specifies CONNECT-IP for HTTP following the same semantics as the CONNECT method.
-As such a CONNECT-IP request MUST be constructed as
+As such a CONNECT-IP request MUST be constructed as follows:
-follows:

 *  The ":method" pseudo-header field is set to "CONNECT-IP"

 *  The ":scheme" and ":path" pseudo-header fields are omitted

-*  The ":authority" pseudo-header field contains either the host and port to connect to (equivalent to the authority-form of the request-target of CONNECT-UDP {{!I-D.ietf-masque-connect-udp}}
+* The ":authority" pseudo-header field contains either the host address to connect to (equivalent to the authority-form of the request-target of CONNECT-UDP {{!I-D.ietf-masque-connect-udp}} or CONNECT requests; see Section 3.2.3 of
-   or CONNECT requests; see Section 3.2.3 of {{!I-D.ietf-httpbis-messaging}}) or the host and port of the proxy if tunnel mode is requested
+   {{!I-D.ietf-httpbis-messaging}}) or the host and port of the proxy if tunnel mode is requested

 A CONNECT request that does not conform to these restrictions is malformed; see Section 4.1.3 of {{!I-D.ietf-quic-http}}.

 Different to the TCP-based CONNECT, CONNECT-IP does not trigger a connection establishment process from the proxy to the target host.
-Therefore, the client does not need to wait for an HTTP response in order to send forwarding data.
+Therefore, the client does not need to wait for an HTTP response in order to send forwarding data, unless in tunnel mode and requesting assignment of an external IP address.
 However, the client, especially on tunnel mode, SHOULD limit the amount of traffic sent to the proxy before a 2xx (Successful) response is received.

 The forwarding stays active as long as the respective stream is open.
-Forwarding data can either directly on the same HTTP stream as the CONNECT-IP request, or an HTTP datagram encapsulated in a QUIC datagram can be sent (see next section), even in the same QUIC packet.
-To request use of the datagram support, the CONNECT-IP request MUST indicate the datagram flow ID in the Datagram-Flow-Id Header.
+A Forwarded IP packet can be either an encapsulated HTTP datagram on the same HTTP stream as the CONNECT-IP request, or as a HTTP datagram sent over QUIC datagram.

-QUESTION: datagram flow IDs are allocated by a flow id allocation service at the server in {{!I-D.ietf-masque-h3-datagram}}.
-However, with CONNECT-IP you can always send your first message directly on the same stream right after the CONNECT-IP request and sever could provide you a flow ID together with a "2xx" response to the CONNECT-IP request.
-Wouldn't that be easier and faster?

 ## Data encapsualtion {#encap}

-Once the CONNECT-IP method has completed, only CAPSULATE {{!I-D.ietf-masque-h3-datagram}}
+Once the CONNECT-IP method has completed, only CAPSULATE
-frames are permitted to be sent on that stream.
+{{!I-D.ietf-masque-h3-datagram}} frames are permitted to be sent on that stream.
 Extension frames MAY be used if specifically permitted by the definition of the extension.
 Receipt of any other known frame type MUST be treated as a connection error of type H3_FRAME_UNEXPECTED.

-Each HTTP CAPSULATE frame MUST contain the either a full IP packet or only payload of one IP packet depending on the requested forwadring mode.
+Each HTTP Datagram frame contains one of the below specified data formats ({{datagram-formats}}) depending on request forwarding mode and given headers and paramters.

 Stream based forwadring provides in-order and reliable delivery but may introduce Head of Line (HoL) Blocking if independent messages are send over the same CONNECT-IP association.
 On streams payload data is encapsulated in the CAPSULATE Frame using the DATAGRAM capsule (type=0x02) {{!I-D.ietf-masque-h3-datagram}}.

 The client can, in addition to stream-based forwarding, request use of HTTP/3 datagrams {{!I-D.ietf-masque-h3-datagram}}.